 “The study’s findings also encourage clinicians to take a more holistic and multi-pronged approach to supporting their clients’ daily self-care routines.
 It is especially significant that healthy lifestyles seem to provide a kind of buffer for those with a high genetic risk for depression,” he said.

-How lifestyle behaviors can affect depression risks.
+How lifestyle behavior can affect depression risks.
 “We discovered that having a healthy lifestyle reduced the risk of depression by 57%.
-Changing our behaviors and developing a healthy lifestyle is something that we can do for ourselves to lower the risk of depression,” Dr. Barbara J. Sahakian, Professor of Clinical Neuropsychology at the University of Cambridge Department of Psychiatry and lead study author, told https://www.healthline.com
+Changing our behavior and developing a healthy lifestyle is something that we can do for ourselves to lower the risk of depression,” Dr. Barbara J. Sahakian, Professor of Clinical Neuropsychology at the University of Cambridge Department of Psychiatry and lead study author, told https://www.healthline.com

 The seven factors investigated were: